uniwue-zpd/PAGETools/pagetools/src/line2page/README.md

 Usage: pagetools line2page [OPTIONS]

-  Merges line images and text to a combined image with a corresponding XML- File
+  Links line images and corresponding texts in a page and creates a combined image and XML-File of each page

 Options:
   -c, --creator TEXT              Creator tag for PAGE XML